-“UBC hires on the basis of merit and is committed to employment equity.
-All qualified persons are encouraged to apply.
-We especially welcome applications from members of visible minority groups, women, Aboriginal persons, persons with disabilities, persons of minority sexual orientations and gender identities, and others with the skills and knowledge to engage productively with diverse communities.”
+“UBC hires on the basis of merit and is strongly committed to equity and diversity within its community.
+We especially welcome applications from visible minority group members, women, Aboriginal persons, persons with disabilities, persons of minority sexual orientations and gender identities, and others with the skills and knowledge to productively engage with diverse communities.”

 Although it is not required, the following may also be included: “Appointment may be considered at a higher rank for a member of a designated equity group with exceptional qualifications” or “Appointment may be considered at a higher rank for a woman of exceptional qualifications.”

 All vacancies must be advertised within Canada and contain the following statement (immediately following the equity statement):

 “All qualified candidates are encouraged to apply; however Canadians and permanent residents will be given priority.”

 Ads must included the expected start date of the appointment.
 Tenure stream appointments generally start on either July 1st or January 1st.

 The deadline date for applications must be at least one month after the date on which the advertisement appears with the exception of postings for Sessional Lecturer positions which must be posted for at least 2 weeks.
 The deadline can be for receipt of applications or the date on which the search committee will begin reviewing applications.

 A list of the documentation required (i.e. CV, statement of teaching and research interests, evidence or record of teaching effectiveness, the names and contact information of referees, and any additional information) and the address to which the application should be sent.

 Once the advertisement has been approved by the Provost’s office (as applicable), departments must place the advertisement themselves.